devtut/generate/docs/python/recursion.md

 This is usually the most efficient way to manually eliminate recursion, but it can become rather difficult for more complex functions.

-Another useful tool is Python's [lru_cache](http://web.archive.org/web/20170816195324/http://stackoverflow.com/documentation/python/2492/functools/19930/lru-cache#t=201608251554325693435) decorator which can be used to reduce the number of redundant calculations.
+Another useful tool is Python's [lru_cache](http://stackoverflow.com/documentation/python/2492/functools/19930/lru-cache#t=201608251554325693435) decorator which can be used to reduce the number of redundant calculations.

 You now have an idea as to how to avoid recursion in Python, but when **should** you use recursion?
 The answer is “not often”.
 All recursive functions can be implemented iteratively.
 It's simply a matter of figuring out how to do so.
 However, there are rare cases in which recursion is okay.
 Recursion is common in Python when the expected inputs wouldn't cause a significant number of a recursive function calls.

 If recursion is a topic that interests you, I implore you to study functional languages such as Scheme or Haskell.
 In such languages, recursion is much more useful.

 Please note that the above example for the Fibonacci sequence, although good at showing how to apply the definition in python and later use of the lru cache, has an inefficient running time since it makes 2 recursive calls for each non base case.
-The number of calls to the function grows exponentially to `n`.<br/>
+The number of calls to the function grows exponentially to `n`.<br />
 Rather non-intuitively a more efficient implementation would use linear recursion:

 ```
 def fib(n):
-    if n &lt;= 1:
+    if n <= 1:
         return (n,0)
     else:
         (a, b) = fib(n - 1)